|Learn how to develop a plan for communication to raise awareness about community issues and your organization's accomplishments.|

 - Plan for obstacles and emergencies

-- Strategize how you’ll connect with the media and others who can help you spread your message
+- Strategize how you will connect with the media and others who can help you spread your message

 - Create an action plan

-- Decide how you’ll evaluate your plan and adjust it, based on the results of carrying it out
+- Decide how you will evaluate your plan and adjust it, based on the results of carrying it out

 What you might want to say depends on what you’re trying to accomplish with your communication strategy.
 You might be concerned with one or a combination of the following: